 In the Middle East, wind catchers were a common architectural technique that would improve airflow through buildings and help keep them cool.
 Sometimes these were used in conjunction with water pools, where the air would flow through the wind catcher down over the water where it would cool, before flowing through the rest of the property.

 Mud bricks were a commonly used material for building houses and these act as a very effective insulator.
 They were often made with straw to help keep the integrity of the brick and to improve their resistance to weather.
 This ensured also that they were very good at keeping the heat out.
-In recognition of this, mud bricks are used quite regularly now in designs that are utilising passive heating and cooling techniques.
+In recognition of this, mud bricks are used quite regularly now in designs that are utilizing passive heating and cooling techniques.

-In Malta, they recognised that by building their houses with very thick walls and small windows they were able to reduce the amount of heat that came into the property during the hot day.
+In Malta, they recognized that by building their houses with very thick walls and small windows they were able to reduce the amount of heat that came into the property during the hot day.
 In Greece, they painted their properties white to reflect a lot of the heat that came from the sun.
 In Spain, fountains and pools as well as deep set windows helped to reduce the impact of the summer sun.

 Modern cooling solutions in Melbourne

-For heating and cooling, Melbourne has always been looking for the best solutions.
+For heating and cooling Melbourne has always been looking for the best solutions.
 To deal with the hot summer sun we experience, there were some design innovations such as large sleeping porches and wide overhanging roofs that protected the windows from the sun.
 In addition, the windows were often made small to reduce the amount of heat that would be able to flow into the living environment.
 The large overhanging roof on the verandah provided protection from the sun, but also made it possible to keep doors and windows open even when it was raining.

 For houses in Australia that had external verandah space, there was the development of the sleep out.
 Many houses in summer would tend to retain heat inside, particularly on nights when there was little air flow so that it would be cooler outside of the building.
 The idea behind this was to create a space on the verandah where people were able to sleep in the cooler night air while still having the protection of the roof.
 It was often surrounded by flyscreen mesh walls to keep insects away or was semi-enclosed with thin walls and windows to provide greater privacy.
 It was possible to hang hammocks or to have sleeping beds in the space.